disaster-road/dirrt-docs/README.md

 experience--SQL queries can replace the need for JavaScript.
 JavaScript can also be handy when specifying [actions](https://docs.budibase.com/docs/actions) in Budibase.
 Here, a dev could create very custom behavior.
-The possibilities with JavaScript are endless, and we would recommend playing around with it on Budibase to understand its full range of capabilities.
+The possibilties with JavaScript are endless, and we would recommend playing around with it on Budibase to understand its full range of capabilities.